Jenifer Ringer: Early life

 Ringer was born in New Bern, North Carolina to a marine biologist who worked at the Naval Criminal Investigative Service and a nurse.
 She was raised in Summerville, South Carolina, as an Evangelical Christian.
-She tried ballet at a young age but was uninterested, but when she attended another class at age ten, she decided to continue.
-Her family relocated to West Springfield, Virginia when she was twelve, and she started pre-professional training at the Washington School of Ballet.
+She tried ballet at a young age but was uninterested, but when she attended another class at age 10, she decided to continue.
+Her family relocated to West Springfield, Virginia when she was 12, and she started pre-professional training at the Washington School of Ballet.
 Her teachers there included Goh Choo San.
-In 1987, the school's founder Mary Day handpicked Ringer to perform Balanchine's Serenade with The Washington Ballet, and Ringer later stated that performance led to her pursuing a career in dance.
+In 1987, the school's founder, Mary Day, handpicked Ringer to perform Balanchine's Serenade with The Washington Ballet, and Ringer later said that performance led her to pursue a career in dance.
 The following year, the family moved to New York.
 Ringer attended a summer intensive at the School of American Ballet, then stayed as a full-time student on scholarship.
 During this time, she often performed with the New York City Ballet to replace injured dancers.